axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The function-valued attributes `onFocus, onBlur` can be used as callback props for React and other frameworks.

 The respective callbacks are invoked with the original native event as their only parameter whenever the free-form date-input field receives or loses focus.
 As such, they only make sense together with the `inputfield` attribute.

+## Events

+The custom events `axa-change` and `change` are fired on &lt;axa-datepickr&gt; itself whenever `onDateChange` fires (see above).
+Their `event.detail` value is the `value` property for `axa-change` (a string), and a `{value, date, name}` object for `change`.

+The intended usage is for native applications using the datepicker in conjunction with e.g. inline event listeners.

+This functionality is not available in controlled-component mode.